Perfectly fluffy, super soft homemade cinnamon rolls with vanilla glaze. The PERFECT cinnamon roll recipe!

 - 1/2 teaspoon vanilla

-While the dough is rested stir together granulated sugar, brown sugar and cinnamon to make the filling.
+While the dough is resting, stir together granulated sugar, brown sugar and cinnamon to make the filling.